nhudinhtao/CoderTicket/README.md

     * **HINT**: make sure you understand what a ticket tpe is.
 Ask if not clear.
 * [ ] Users can create venues.
 * [x] An event must have at least one `ticket_type` defined before it can be published.
-* [ ] User can see a list of events he or she has created.
+* [x] User can see a list of events he or she has created.
-    * Suggestions
-        * You can use `/events/mine` [collection routes](http://guides.rubyonrails.org/routing.html#adding-more-restful-actions)
-* [ ] Users can edit their event after creation.
+* [x] Users can edit their event after creation.
 But only the user who created the event can edit the event.
-    * **HINT**: use a `before_action :check_event_changing_permission` to redirect users to event page with a flash error if applicable.

 ### Optional Stories